Frequently Asked Questions

 With so many different pain practitioners in the area, why should you choose NJ Pain Care Specialists?
 The short answer is Dr. Harris Bram’s 20 years of experience, advanced technology and compassion for his patients.

 Dr. Bram is a board certified anesthesiologist with fellowship training in pain management.
 He started the acute and chronic pain services at Monmouth Medical Center 20 years ago and 4 years later conceived, developed and founded a successful pain management group.
 In September 2012, he opened NJ Pain Care Specialists to provide the highest quality interventional pain management services for patients in Central, Eastern and Southern New Jersey.

 Today, NJ Pain Care Specialists offers a variety of interventional and minimally-invasive procedures to help alleviate pain.
 Dr. Bram personally evaluates and examines every patient who comes to NJ Pain Care Specialists, working closely with your other physicians to develop the best course of treatment for you.

 What is Interventional Pain Management?

-Interventional pain management is the discipline of medicine devoted to the diagnosis, treatment and management of pain-related disorders.
+Interventional pain management is the branch and severity of their pain of pain-related disorders.
 “Interventional” techniques are minimally-invasive procedures that include injecting an anesthetic medicine or steroid around nerves, tendons, joints or muscles; spinal cord stimulation; insertion of a drug delivery system; or a procedure with radio-frequency ablation or cryoablation to stop a nerve from working for a long period of time.
 These techniques may help patients: